-In the last scene before the end scene we see Paul telling the police something.
+In the last scene before the end scene, we see Paul telling the police something.
 It’s obvious what this is and we don’t really need an explanation for what happens after, even when Anthony is taken away by the police.

 So there you have it, a great story, told so well.
 I loved how the story was told, not to mention the pacing.
-The fact that there was so little dialogue yet we the viewers understand so much from this 17 minutes we see these characters is amazing.
+The fact that there was so little dialogue yet we the viewers understand so much from the 17 minutes we see these characters is amazing.

 What is the narrative supposed to represent?

-I think really the three boys are supposed to represent 3 stages or categories of children and what can happens if children are badly neglected.
+I think really the three boys are supposed to represent 3 stages or categories of children and what can happen if children are badly neglected.
 Paul is supposed to represent the good child.
 We see this in the way he is portrayed.

-From what little dialogue we do get we understand he’s polite, kind and morally a good kid.
+From what little dialogue we do get we understand he’s polite, kind, and morally a good kid.
 He has a good attitude and we can see he’s had a fairly decent upbringing, with a caring mother who looks after him.

 Paul doesn’t have a reason not to interact with Anthony and this is why they are friends.
 He’s been brought up to respect everyone no matter what background they come from or how they act and this is why he is friends with Anthony.

-She is irresponsible, neglectful and doesn’t really seem to show any concern about Anthony, only giving him money to buy food when he bangs on the door of his own home to be let in.
-I couldn’t really find a viable reason as to why I thought Anthony’s mum was a drug user, however it’s heavily implied.
+She is irresponsible, and neglectful and doesn’t really seem to show any concern about Anthony, only giving him money to buy food when he bangs on the door of his own home to be let in.
+I couldn’t really find a viable reason as to why I thought Anthony’s mum was a drug user, however, it’s heavily implied.

-In a way the three boys are at 3 levels or stages as I put it.
+In a way, the three boys are at 3 levels or stages as I put it.
 Paul is where you would want your child to be, Anthony is slowly slipping into crime and Duncan is already at the bottom.
 There are 2 things that they all have in common.
 The way they were brought up is linked to their actions and situations now, and the Junkyard kind of links them all together.

-Significance of upbringing and backgrounds
+Significance of upbringing & backgrounds

 It’s hard to tell what the actual characters would have been thinking in the last moments of the end scene.
-I think it’s safe to say that from the expression on Anthony’s and Paul’s face that they were both shocked, I think Anthony more than Paul.
+I think it’s safe to say that from the expression on Anthony’s and Paul’s faces that they were both shocked, I think Anthony more than Paul.
 Anthony sees the final confrontation as a betrayal.
 Paul essentially tells on his friend and he is taken away.

 Paul feels shocked about the death at the Junkyard and the fire that ensues.
-Either way it’s a great final ending to the two boys relationship and I think it really fits.
+Either way, it’s a great final ending to the two boys’ relationship and I think it really fits.
 Paul knew what they were doing was wrong and that’s why he stayed clear (mostly) of Duncan and Anthony.

 Anthony seems to be following Duncan whatever he does and Duncan, well, we know what his intentions and problems are.
 The point I’m trying to make here is their upbringings, more importantly how they are important.
 Anthony is just starting to slip away while Paul is in good standing.

-The reason that Anthony just blindly follows Duncan around is because he doesn’t have a caring mother telling him not to and more importantly setting an example for what is right and and wrong in this world and who you should include and trust as your friend and who you should stay well away from.
+The reason that Anthony just blindly follows Duncan around is that he doesn’t have a caring mother telling him not to and more importantly setting an example for what is right and wrong in this world and who you should include and trust as your friend and who you should stay well away from.

 I think the Junkyard tries to teach these morals and it certainly made me think about my upbringing.
-Some people aren’t given the same opportunities as others, some are raised and neglected and I think this is what The Junkyard shows.
+Some people aren’t given the same opportunities as others, and some are raised and neglected and I think this is what The Junkyard shows.

 The ending is something that I notice right away as I knew exactly who the assailant was supposed to be.
-Behind all the flashing imagery we can see Anthony’s worn out face as he reaches down for the knife.
+Behind all the flashing imagery we can see Anthony’s worn-out face as he reaches down for the knife.

 Did Anthony know it was Paul he had just stabbed?
 If this is true it opens up the film to a whole load of other possibilities and it leaves the ending up to interpretation.
 Another thing to add would be if Paul actually knew it was him who stabbed him.
 Would this be the last thing Paul would be thinking as he slipped away?

 The film leaves a lot up to the imagination after the ending and it’s not just here that we see this.
-For example as I previously mentioned before the film has little dialogue and most of the information we receive about the characters is entirely visual.
+For example, as I previously mentioned before the film has little dialogue and most of the information we receive about the characters is entirely visual.

 The fact that the film is able to convey so much of the narrative this way is very satisfying as we don’t have to rely so much on it.
-At the same time the film also manages to leave elements up to interpretation, allowing the viewer to come up with their own theories.
+At the same time, the film also manages to leave elements up to interpretation, allowing the viewer to come up with their own theories.

 We only see Anthony’s mum one time in her appearance when she gives him money to buy food.
-After that we never see her again.
+After that, we never see her again.
 I’d point out that her appearance was when Anthony and Paul were younger children and not when they were teenagers.
 So why is this significant?